-Types of shakuhachi: Jinashi and Jimori vs. Jiari Jinuri and cast-bores
+Types of shakuhachi — Jinashi and Jimori vs. Jiari Jinuri and cast-bores

 When exploring the world of shakuhachi, you’ll encounter terms like Jinashi, Jimori, and Jiari (or Jinuri).
-These distinctions primarily describe how the instrument’s bore—the inside of the flute—is crafted.
+These distinctions primarily describe how the instrument’s bore — the inside of the flute — is crafted.
 (Note: Definitions can vary slightly among makers and players, both inside and outside of Japan.)

 Jinashi (地無し) Shakuhachi

-Strictly speaking, Jinashi shakuhachi are crafted by working with the unique, natural bore of each bamboo piece solely through subtraction—that is, by carving or sanding away material.
+Strictly speaking, Jinashi shakuhachi are crafted by working with the unique, natural bore of each bamboo piece solely through subtraction — that is, by carving or sanding away material.
 Craftspeople like myself aim to achieve the desired level of tuning and tonal balance through this method.
 The bores of Jinashi flutes are often lacquered, traditionally with urushi, though they can also be left raw.
 This approach is the most challenging, as it’s often impossible to correct some acoustical issues through subtraction alone.

-When a Jinashi becomes a Jimori (地盛り):Subtraction & Subtle Addition
+When a Jinashi becomes a Jimori (地盛り) — Subtraction & Subtle Addition

-Jiari aka Jinuri (地塗り / 地在り): The Human Made Bore
+Jiari aka Jinuri (地塗り / 地在り) — The Human Made Bore

-In contrast, Jiari (also known as Jinuri) shakuhachi feature bores that are completely filled and re-formed with plaster or glue.
+In contrast, Jiari (also known as Jinuri) shakuhachi feature bores that are completely filled and re-formed with plaster or glue (“cast-bore”).
 The resulting bore shape, or ‘profile,’ is entirely human-made and is not found naturally in bamboo.
 This artificial bore is then replicated consistently across different pieces of bamboo, essentially making the bamboo a ‘veneer’ or ‘shell’ around a fabricated core (though bore profiles can vary by maker).
 These instruments often incorporate center joints (see below).
 In essence, while they appear to be bamboo on the outside, their interior is not one found in nature.

-As shown in the images above, the total length and resulting pitch for a Nobé (one-piece) shakuhachi are largely determined by nature—specifically, the natural distance between the topmost node (where the blowing edge is formed) and the bottom roots.
-Conversely, a Jiari instrument often features a center joint, allowing the craftsperson to precisely control and select the final length and pitch.
-(Note: Some Jiari instruments may appear one-piece but can have hidden joints beneath inlaid rattan binding wraps.
-While rare, some Jinashi or Jimori may also occasionally feature joining work.)
+As shown in the image above, the total length and resulting pitch for a Nobékan (one-piece) shakuhachi is largely determined by nature.
+Specifically, the natural distance between the topmost node (where the blowing edge is formed) and the bottom roots.
+Conversely, some instruments, such as the Jiari pictured above, feature a center joint.
+Joint(s) allow craftsperson to adjust the final length and thus the pitch of the key, to which all of the finger-holes are tuned to match (most often to 440Hz).

 Advantages of Quality Jinashi & Jimori